mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 WaitQueue
 ---------

-A concept that represents pending requests for ``Connections``.
-When a thread requests a ``Connection`` from a Pool, the thread enters the Pool's WaitQueue.
-A thread stays in the WaitQueue until it either receives a ``Connection`` or times out.
+A concept that represents pending requests for `Connections <#connection>`_.
+When a thread requests a `Connection <#connection>`_ from a Pool, the thread enters the Pool's WaitQueue.
+A thread stays in the WaitQueue until it either receives a `Connection <#connection>`_ or times out.
 A WaitQueue has the following traits:

 -  **Thread-Safe**: When multiple threads attempt to enter or exit a WaitQueue, they do so in a thread-safe manner.
--  **Ordered/Fair**: When ``Connections`` are made available, they are issued out to threads in the order that the threads entered the WaitQueue.
+-  **Ordered/Fair**: When `Connections <#connection>`_ are made available, they are issued out to threads in the order that the threads entered the WaitQueue.
 -  **Timeout aggressively:** If **waitQueueTimeoutMS** is set, members of a WaitQueue MUST timeout if they are enqueued for longer than waitQueueTimeoutMS.
 Members of a WaitQueue MUST timeout aggressively, and MUST leave the WaitQueue immediately upon timeout.

 The implementation details of a WaitQueue are left to the driver.